Want more information? Click here to read our FAQs >>

 Taught by trained professionals, our primitive skills course will help you better understand and responsibly utilize the wilderness environment surrounding you.
 We'll learn how to track animals, build a fire using a bow drill, identify wild edibles and tune into bird song.
 Learning to reading the landscape is fun and challenging and you'll never look at the woods quite the same way again.

 Spend a memorable day or two rafting the rapids of the pristine rivers winding through the scenic boarder region of Western Maine and Northern New Hampshire.
-Professional guides from the Enriched Learning Center, Berlin, NH lead these exiting adventures on Class II, III or IV rapids.
+Professional guides from the Enriched Learning Center, in Berlin, New Hampshire lead these exiting adventures on Class II, III or IV rapids.
 In this region, rich with woods lore and history, you'll negotiate the same rapids and waves that were once used by northern loggers to start their timber supply down northern headwaters toward market.
 The Androscoggin, Magalloway and Rapid Rivers offer plenty of excitement as the group works together to paddle their raft as well as provide great riverside lunch spots and the chance to encounter wildlife such as moose, osprey, and eagles.